MicrosoftDocs/memdocs/memdocs/intune/protect/tutorial-protect-email-on-unmanaged-devices.md

    1. On the *Grant* pane, select **Grant access**.
    2. Select **Require multi-factor authentication**.
    3. Select **Require approved client app**.
-   4. For *For multiple controls*, select **Require all the selected controls**.
+   4. Set *For multiple controls* to **Require all the selected controls**.
 This setting ensures that both requirements you selected are enforced when a device tries to access email.
    5. Choose **Select** to save the Grant configuration.

    :::image type="content" source="./media/tutorial-protect-email-on-unmanaged-devices/modern-auth-policy-mfa.png" alt-text="Select access controls.":::